Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing

 This section reviews related work from two perspectives: game-theoretic service provisioning (focusing on interaction efficiency and decision dynamics) and privacy-preserving MCS (emphasizing protection scope and inference exposure).
 We further highlight the key distinctions between our design and existing approaches.

 $\bullet$ \textbf{Game-theoretic service provision over MCS: interaction efficiency and privacy gaps.} Game-theoretic paradigms have been extensively explored as a principled means to characterize strategic interactions in MCS, particularly for incentive design in user recruitment, pricing, and task assignment.
-For example, \textit{Qi et al.}~\cite{qi2026Accelerating} achieved stable task-worker matching via designing stagewise trading, accounting for task diversity and dynamism. \textit{Ouyang et al.}~\cite{Ouyang2025MWRS} formulated worker recruitment by coupling a multi-armed bandit model with a tripartite Stackelberg game to capture hierarchical strategic interactions.
-In \cite{Guang2025Game}, \textit{Guang et al.} designed a collaborative game-detection framework with hierarchical information-sharing for task allocation. \textit{Zhang et al.}~\cite{Zhang2025An} investigated a reverse affine maximizer auction mechanism for service provision, leading to enhanced provider utility.
+For example, \textit{Qi et al.}~\cite{qi2026Accelerating} developed a stagewise trading mechanism to achieve stable task-worker matching under task diversity and worker dynamics. \textit{Ouyang et al.}~\cite{Ouyang2025MWRS} coupled a multi-armed bandit model with a tripartite stackelberg game for worker recruitment under hierarchical strategic interactions. \textit{Guang et al.}~\cite{Guang2025Game} designed a collaborative game-based task allocation framework with hierarchical information sharing. \textit{Zhang et al.}~\cite{Zhang2025An} investigated a reverse affine maximizer auction mechanism to improve provider utility in MCS service provisioning.

-Despite their effectiveness in capturing strategic behaviors, existing game-theoretic frameworks exhibit fundamental limitations in large-scale and dynamic sensing markets: First, many schemes are interaction-intensive, relying on repeated bidding or pricing, iterative equilibrium computation, and frequent global information exchange, which incurs substantial latency and communication overhead.
+Despite their effectiveness in capturing strategic behaviors, existing game-theoretic frameworks still face limitations in large-scale and dynamic sensing markets: First, many schemes are interaction-intensive, relying on repeated bidding or pricing, iterative equilibrium computation, and frequent global information exchange, which incurs substantial latency and communication overhead.
 Second, the schemes often assume that key system parameters are publicly known or can be accurately learned online, which is an assumption that is fragile under the incomplete and uncertain information prevalent in practical crowdsensing.
-These approaches primarily optimize equilibrium efficiency while overlooking intent privacy: \textit{frequent interactions and explicit preference revelation may inadvertently expose fine-grained behavioral traces, significantly expanding the attack surface for inference.}
+These approaches primarily optimize allocation or equilibrium efficiency, but often overlook intent privacy: \textit{frequent interactions and explicit preference revelation may expose fine-grained task-selection traces, increasing the observable exposure for intent inference.}